 - EU countries must establish inspection schemes for heating and air conditioning systems or put in place measures with equivalent effect

 - all new buildings must be nearly zero energy buildings by 31 December 2020 (public buildings by 31 December 2018)

-- EU countries must set minimum energy performance requirements for new buildings, for the major renovation of buildings and for the replacement or retrofit of building elements (heating and cooling systems, roofs, walls, etc.)
+- EU countries must set minimum energy performance requirements for new buildings, for the major renovation of buildings, and for the replacement or retrofit of building elements (heating and cooling systems, roofs, walls and so on)

 Under the Energy Efficiency Directive: